🔒 Protect your brand with India's trusted Trademark Experts. Start your dream business with us!

 FAQ's

-Copyright is a legal right that is given to the creator or author of the original work by the law of the country so that the author can protect his interest in the work while using or trading in it.
-A copyright refers to a creator’s rightful proprietorship of their work.
-Register your copyright for legal recognition.
-During the registration process, the applicant is notifies if there are any objections to the claim of ownership or if there are any discrepancies in the application on the grounds of similarity of work or duplication of work with the other works, then the Registrar can raise an objection and ask for the clarification for the same from the applicant.
+Copyright is a legal right given to the creator or author of the original work so that the author can protect his interest in the work while using or trading in it.
+During the registration process, the applicant is notified if there are any objections to the claim of ownership or if there are any discrepancies in the application on the grounds of similarity of work or duplication of work.
 The applicant is required to file a reply to the copyright objection within 30 days from the issuance of the discrepancy letter by the registrar.
-Hence, the article will provide you with the information regarding how to file a reply to copyright objections in India.

 Copyright is a legal right provided to the creator or author of the original work for its use and trade.
-Any work that comes under the categories such as literary, music, dramatic, artistic, sound recording, cinematograph films, architectural, computer program/ software which is new and unique and is not similar or duplicate to already existing works is considered to be an original work and can be registered under the Copyright Act, 1957.
+Any work under the categories of literary, music, dramatic, artistic, sound recording, cinematograph films, architectural, or computer program/software which is new and unique can be registered under the Copyright Act, 1957.
 The copyright registration is important so as to provide legal rights and claims to the owner of the original work and to provide protection to their work.
-Copyright registration allows placing the original work on record under the copyright laws.
-Any person who is the author or creator of the original work can file for the copyright registration in India.

 Copyright Objection is an objection raised by the Registrar of Copyright when the author's work in the copyright application is similar to the work which already exists in the market.
 Hence, the applicant is given an opportunity to file a reply and state his reasons against the Copyright objection.
 The applicant's reply must be strong so as to make him competent for the Copyright registration and avail legal protection for his creation.

-The Registrar of Copyright may raise an objection in respect to the application if following reasons are found in the application submitted by the applicant:
+The Registrar of Copyright may raise an objection if the following reasons are found in the application:

-• The work for which the copyright is to be obtained by the applicant is similar or duplicate to the already existing work.
+• The work for which the copyright is to be obtained is similar or duplicate to the already existing work.

 • If there are similarities in an application.

-• Discrepancy letter that is issued by the Registrar of Copyright.
+• Discrepancy letter issued by the Registrar of Copyright.

 • Supporting documents of reply.